How Often Can You Do IPL/At-Home Laser Hair Removal?

 There are always two phases to any laser hair removal treatment:

-1. Start-up Phase: IPL devices typically involve treatments 1x to 3x a week for the initial 4-12 weeks, depending on the brand.
+1. Start-up Phase: Most IPL devices recommend once or twice a week for the initial 4-12 weeks, depending on the brand.
 In contrast, devices using diode laser technology require just monthly treatments.

 The goal is to disrupt the hair cycle by targeting your roots repeatedly during their anagen or growth phase.
 Once done, your hair will be thinner and sparser, and its growth indefinitely delayed.[1]